-How old is old?
-With cats, as with people, it varies by individual.
-Some cats act old and crotchety when they are 7 or 8, while others still act like kittens when they are 12 or 13.
-Most cats, though, start to enter their senior years when they are 8 to 10 years old.
+Most cats, though, start to enter their senior years when they are eight to ten years old.
 The signs of aging set in when cells start to deteriorate faster than they can repair themselves.
 It often happens so gradually that we don’t notice at first.

-Healthy older cats can usually keep on keepin’ on.
-They don’t need a change in diet if the food they’re eating is still keeping them in good condition.
+Healthy, older cats can usually keep on keepin’ on.
+They don’t necessarily need a change in diet if the food they’re eating is still keeping them in good condition.
 Your vet can give you advice if you do need to make any changes to your cat’s nutrition.

 If your cat is arthritic, help is available for pain relief.
 Besides certain pharmaceuticals, there are nutraceuticals such as glucosamine and chondroitin, as well as physical therapies such as acupuncture, chiropractic, and massage.
 Talk to your vet about appropriate treatment.

 With good planning and good luck, you and your cat will enjoy many golden years together.